|

 These helplines offer assistance in multiple languages.
 Receiving a melanoma diagnosis can feel isolating, but support is available in many forms — from financial assistance to emotional care.
 Patients and families are encouraged to reach out, stay informed, and ask for help.
 No one should go through melanoma treatment alone.
 Sources & References:

+If you or someone you know needs help with melanoma treatment, start with these resources — help is out there, and no one has to face melanoma alone.
 Melanoma is one of the most aggressive types of skin cancer, but it is also one of the most preventable.
 By adopting proactive habits and understanding risk factors, individuals can significantly reduce their chances of developing this disease.
 Prevention not only involves minimizing sun exposure but also includes lifestyle adjustments and regular skin monitoring.

 Key Takeaways